Bios

 -

-Parvathi Chundi joined the National Science Foundation as a Program Director for the SBIR/STTR program in 2022.
-Parvathi is also a professor in the computer science department in the College of Information Science and Technology at the University of Nebraska-Omaha.
-Her research interests span the areas of data management and scalable machine learning technologies.
-Recently, she has been studying novel machine learning systems that learn from sparsely annotated data for semantic segmentation, object detection, and text summarization.
-Parvathi has chaired several department, college, and university level committees during her academic career, and has been a University Distinguished Professor since Fall 2021.
-Prior to joining academia, Parvathi also has extensive industrial experience including startup ventures and research labs such as the G.E.
-Corporate Research and Development Center, and HP and Agilent Labs.
-She holds six patents.
-Parvathi received her B.E in computer science from the College of Engineering, Guindy in India, and M.S and PhD in computer science from University at Albany - State University of New York.
+Parvathi Chundi joined the U.S. National Science Foundation as an SBIR/STTR program director in 2022.
+Parvathi is a professor of computer science in the College of Information Science and Technology at the University of Nebraska-Omaha.
+Her research interests span the areas of data management and scalable machine-learning technologies.
+Recently, she has been studying novel machine-learning systems that learn from sparsely annotated data for semantic segmentation, object detection and text summarization.
+Parvathi has chaired several department-, college- and university-level committees during her academic career, and has been a University Distinguished Professor since fall 2021.
+Prior to joining academia, Parvathi gained extensive industrial experience and collaborated on startup ventures and research labs, such as the G.E.
+Corporate Research and Development Center, HP and Agilent Labs; she holds six patents.
+Parvathi received her Bachelor of Engineering in computer science from the College of Engineering, Guindy in India, and a master's and doctorate in computer science from the University at Albany in New York.

 -

-Samir Iqbal joined the U.S. National Science Foundation in 2021.
-He serves as a program director for the SBIR/STTR program and the Partnerships for Innovation (PFI) program.
-Samir is also currently a professor of electrical engineering and department chair at the University of Texas Rio Grande Valley (UTRGV), a Minority-Serving Institution.
-Prior to UTRGV, Samir was an associate professor at the University of Texas at Arlington (UT-Arlington) where he spun off two companies from his NSF-funded research.
-Samir has also served as a mentor for several startups, bringing together academics and industrial partners.
-He was instrumental in developing programs that provided meaningful research and education experiences in STEM areas to women and students from underrepresented backgrounds.
-His research has focused on cancer nanotechnology, nano-bio interfaces, machine learning and developing measurement techniques for single molecule and single cell analysis.
-He was a Presidential Fellow at UT-Arlington in 2017, a Distinguished Lecturer for IEEE-EMBS and Nanotechnology Council for many years and is a Fellow of the Royal Society of Chemistry.
-Samir earned his Ph.D. from Purdue University in 2007.
+Samir Iqbal joined the U.S. National Science Foundation as an SBIR/STTR program director in 2021 and also serves as a program director for NSF's Partnerships for Innovation program.
+Samir is a professor of electrical and computer engineering at The University of Texas Rio Grande Valley, a minority-serving institution.
+He also had appointments in UTRGV medical school at The University of Texas Southwestern Medical Center in Dallas.
+Prior to joining UTRGV, Samir spun off two companies from his NSF-funded research at The University of Texas at Arlington.
+Samir also served as a mentor for several startups, bringing together academics and industrial partners.
+He was instrumental in developing programs that provided meaningful research and education experiences in STEM areas for women and students from underrepresented backgrounds.
+His research has focused on cancer nanotechnology, nano-bio interfaces and novel measurement techniques for single molecule and single cell analysis.
+He is a Fellow of the Royal Society of Chemistry and was a Presidential Fellow at UT Arlington in 2017, a Distinguished Lecturer for the Institute of Electrical and Electronics Engineers Engineering in Medicine and Biology Society and Nanotechnology Council for many years and was chair of the bioengineering subgroup of the Biophysical Society in 2021.
+Samir earned his doctorate in electrical and computer engineering from Purdue University.

 -